pow-auth/pow/lib/extensions/persistent_session/README.md

 Follow the instructions for extensions in [README.md](../../../README.md#add-extensions-support), and set `PowPersistentSession` in the `:extensions` list.

-Add the following plug after the pow session plug in your `endpoint.ex`:
+Add the following plug after the pow session plug in your `WEB_PATH/endpoint.ex`:

 ```elixir
 defmodule MyAppWeb.Endpoint do